agustbirgir/kest_2/windows_verkefni.md

   * Documents, Music, Pictures, Videos
 * How would you remove the directory of Folder1 from the library without deleting Folder1 and its contents from the computer?
   * Ferð í Library Tools, velur Folder1 og ýtir á Remove
-### 11.2.1.5 Lab - Explore Control Panel Categories agust
+### 11.2.1.5 Lab - Explore Control Panel Categories
  * What are the viewing options
    * þar getur þu breytt hvort þu vilt fá allt i gategory, stækka myndinar og minnka þá
  * Select the Categories view as necessary.